gbafana25/software_eng_tech_exercise/README.md

 - Backend: Flask served w/ gunicorn

 ## Final project setup notes
-- when adding frontend and backend to docker compose, database needs to start first: https://docs.docker.com/compose/how-tos/startup-order/
+- figure out if backend can run on "local" docker network, only frontend is exposed but can still reach backend internally
+    - static ip on docker internal interface?
 - run `docker compose up` for mysql database, see `docker-compose.yml` for connection details
     - remember to set database connection string in `app.py`
     - test with aws + whatever database RDS uses